 The bet against an outcome.
 Typically placed at a betting exchange.

 The amount of money you lose if your lay bet loses.
-Even though the money is lost at the exchange, your back bet will win, meaning that you effectively transfer your money from the exchange to the bookmaker.
+Even though you lose money at the exchange, your back bet will win, meaning that you effectively transfer your money from the exchange to the bookmaker.

 The liability is deducted from your available money when you place your bet and given back to you if your bet wins.